 The Invoices app will direct you to a page that provides your financial invoices.

 The Learning Lounge app will direct you to a page with information regarding tutoring and tutorials.

 The Library app will redirect you to the GCU library site, library.gcu.edu, where you can locate resources such as journal articles and books.
 During hours of operation, librarians can assist you in locating the aforementioned resources.

 Lopes Activity Tracker

-The Lopes Activity Tracker app is used by students who are enrolled in Hospitality, Golf, or Tennis Management degree programs.
+The Lopes Activity Tracker app is used by students who are enrolled in the Hospitality Management degree program.
 If you are required to use this app and have any questions, contact your Student Services Counselor for assistance.